 How to Choose a Wise Counselor

 All your own efforts and gumption, your prayers and advice-seeking, your reading and research—you've tried it all, and still your struggle persists.
-You've reached it: the point at which you know you need help.
+You've reached it: The point at which you know you need help.
 You need a counselor.
-Maybe your mom has died suddenly.
-Or maybe you and your husband can't communicate without hurtful words.
+Maybe a loved one has died suddenly.
+Or you and your spouse can't communicate without hurtful words.
 Or perhaps memories and pain from the past seem to be seeping into your everyday life.
 Maybe your teenager won't listen to a word you say.
 Or maybe you can't stop binge eating.
+Here's how to find wise guidance to help find your way.

 When Sexual Abuse Happens At Church